knowercoder/BloodFX/README.md

 ## Particle System Effects:
-There are three particle system effects included in the package:
+There are three particle system effects included in the asset:
 1. BloodSplat
 2. BloodSparks
 3. BloodSmoke